jeffhandley/strickland/README.md

 ### Creating Validators

 Strickland **validators** are pure functions that *accept values* and *return validation results*.
-Here is an extremely simple validator that validates that the value supplied is the letter 'A'.
+Here is an extremely simple validator that validates that the value supplied is the letter 'A', returning the validation result as a boolean.

 ``` jsx
 function letterA(value) {